eunices/eunices.github.io/_portfolio/portfolio-3.md

 ### Data analysis skills

-- Network analysis
+- Network analysis applied to
   - Modularity in coauthorship networks across countries
-  - Specialist/generalist relationships, guilds in bee-pollinator networks
+  - Specialist/ generalist relationships, guilds in bee-pollinator networks

-- Modifying/utilising code from existing papers
+- Utilising and modifying code from existing papers
   - Fitting density-dependent curves, to estimate year of gender parity for bee describers ([Holman et al. 2018](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956))
   - Bayesian analyses with stan, to predict number of bee species to be described ([Edie et al. 2017](https://www.pnas.org/content/114/14/3666))

-- Flows of resources from one country to another
+- Flows of resources from one country to another using GLM/ logistic regression
-  - GLM/Gravity model

-[to be updated in greater detail]

-Last updated 8 Jun 2020
+Last updated 1 Oct 2020